Scotland is one of my favourite travel destinations.

 While Glasgow has never been on top of my travel list – after visiting it for the first time this month, I would definitely go back.
 If I were to describe it in three words, I’d say it was lively, surprising and underrated.

-I can’t believe I’m writing this but it’s so true: I’ve spend most of my long weekend TALKING to people – and I absolutely LOVED it.
+I can’t believe I’m writing this but it’s so true: I’ve spent most of my long weekend TALKING to people – and I absolutely LOVED it.

 There’s a real warmth in the city as a whole and that’s enough to make me want to go back!

 My next big surprise… how beautiful Glasgow is!
-I wandered around a lot, marvelled at the stunning Victorian architecture, medieval cathedral and broad, cobbled shopping streets.
+I wandered around a lot, marveled at the stunning Victorian architecture, medieval cathedral and broad, cobbled shopping streets.

 Least but not least, the food…oh the food!
 Glasgow is a real gem for foodies – it has something for everyone, from gourmet offerings to street food – Glasgow’s food scene is on the rise.